The Series Finale

 "The Series Finale" is the ninth episode and series finale of the American television miniseries WandaVision, based on Marvel Comics featuring the characters Wanda Maximoff / Scarlet Witch and Vision.
 It follows Wanda as she tries to protect the idyllic suburban life and family that she created in the town of Westview, New Jersey.
 The episode is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise.
 It was written by head writer Jac Schaeffer and directed by Matt Shakman.

 Elizabeth Olsen and Paul Bettany reprise their respective roles as Wanda Maximoff / Scarlet Witch and Vision from the film series, with Debra Jo Rupp, Teyonah Parris, Evan Peters, Randall Park, Kat Dennings, and Kathryn Hahn also starring.
 Development began by October 2018, and Schaeffer was hired to serve as head writer for the series in January 2019.
 Shakman joined that August.
 The series finale was designed as an MCU film-style conclusion with a large amount of fighting and visual effects, and it introduces a new Scarlet Witch costume.
 Filming took place in the Atlanta metropolitan area in Atlanta, Georgia, including at Pinewood Atlanta Studios, and in Los Angeles.
 The episode ends with mid- and post-credits scenes that respectively set up the MCU films The Marvels (2023) and Doctor Strange in the Multiverse of Madness (2022).

 "The Series Finale" was released on the streaming service Disney+ on March 5, 2021.
 Critics praised the performances, visual effects, and payoff for the series' emotional arc, but had mixed reactions to the action-oriented climax and Peters' character reveal.
 It received several accolades, including three Primetime Emmy Award nominations.

 Plot

 Agatha Harkness attempts to take Wanda Maximoff's chaos magic but is interrupted by the white, re-assembled, and re-animated Vision who attacks Maximoff, revealing S.W.O.R.D. director Tyler Hayward's orders to eliminate her.
-He is foiled by the version of Vision created by Maximoff who fights with White Vision across Westview while Harkness continues to attack Maximoff.
-Harkness frees the residents of Westview from Maximoff's spell that trapped them in sitcom personas, and they implore Maximoff to set them free.
+He is foiled by the version of Vision created by Wanda who fights with White Vision across Westview while Harkness continues to attack Maximoff.
+Harkness frees the residents of Westview from Maximoff's spell that trapped them in sitcom personas, and they implore Wanda to set them free.